OsBlaineOra/db-devops-tools/utPLSQL.md

 1. **In Jenkins** (You may need to refresh your browser)
     * Check the test results, the test should pass.
     The `-- %beforeall` annotation sets up the environment so that it only contains the two "test" records created by the liquibase insert test data step.
-    * Check the code coverage, it should now be at 80%.
+    * Check the Lines code coverage, it should be at 80%.

 ## Add a test for requesting more than the limit.
 Edit the package spec